evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-0.md

 While preparations are being made, and while the jeeps are being packed, a group of STUDENTS hear a scream come from across the staging grounds.
-A peer of theirs has taken a gun, and is waving it around.
+A FRIEND of theirs has taken a gun, and is waving it around.

+FRIEND
+It's... the yellow, yellow, yellow...
+It is our saviour!
+Praise... to, it!

 STUDENTS
-Holy shit!
+Jeez, man, seriously?

 {% include inkwell-end.html %}